MarcusLim0000/Beyond-the-Horizon-FE/README.md

 VITE_BASE_URL=(base backend url here)

-Usage
+**Usage**

 Sign Up and Log In:

 Navigate to the sign-up page to create a new account.
-After signing up, log in with your credentials.
+After signing up, click on the sign in button to log in with your credentials.

 Manage Holidays: